OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 At all implementations of cryptography, you need to ensure that the following always takes place:

-- Worker keys (like intermediary/derived keys in AES/DES/Rijndael) are properly removed from memory after consumption.
+- Worker keys (like intermediary/derived keys in AES/DES/Rijndael) are properly removed from memory after consumption or in case of error.
 - The inner state of a cipher should be removed from memory as soon as possible.

 ### Inadequate AES Configuration